alirezanet/Gridify/docs/pages/guide/gridifyMapper.md

 ## ClearMaps

-This method clears the list of mappings
+This method clears the list of mappings.

 ## GetCurrentMaps

-This method returns list of current mappings.
+This method returns the list of current mappings.

 ## GetCurrentMapsByType

-This method returns list of current mappings for the given type.
+This method returns the list of current mappings for the given type.

 ## GridifyMapperConfiguration